matrix-msu/kora/readme.md

     a) Configure the `RewriteBase` rule if the installation is **NOT** located at the root of your url.

-    i.e if url is http://www.example.com/digitalRepo/kora/public, then rule is:
+    i.e if url is http://www.example.com/digitalRepo/kora/public, then the rule is:

        RewriteBase /digitalRepo/kora/public